Palm Coast Product Liability Attorney

 - Four years from the date of injury caused by the defective or dangerous product.

-- Two years from the date of death caused by the defective or dangerous product.
+- Two years from the date of death caused by a defective or dangerous product.

 Since Florida uses the discovery rule, these deadlines may be extended in situations in which the injury was not immediately known and was only discovered later.
 For instance, the clock would start ticking on the date you discovered you were injured or when you discovered that your injuries were caused by negligence.